Laskar Pelangi

 Laskar Pelangi (English: The Rainbow Troops) is a 2008 Indonesian drama film adapted from the novel of the same name by Andrea Hirata.
 The film follows a group of 10 students and their two inspirational teachers as they struggle with poverty and develop hopes for the future in Gantong Village, located at Belitung.
-The film became a box office and critical success, becoming one of the highest grossing in Indonesian box office history and the recipient a number of local and international awards.
+The film became a box office and critical success, becoming one of the highest grossing in Indonesian box office history receiving a number of local and international awards.

 Plot

-Belitung is known for its richness in tin, making it one of Indonesia's richest islands, though bureaucracy keeps its natives from enjoying it, turning most of them poor and some unemployed; most men ended up working at the state-owned tin company PN Timah.
+Belitung is known for its richness in tin, making it one of Indonesia's richest islands, though bureaucracy turning most of the natives poor and some unemployed; most men ends up working at the state-owned tin company PN Timah (id).
 Children of poor households are stereotyped as having no future who will end up working there.

-In 1974, SD Muhammadiyah Gantong, taught by Ms. Muslimah, Mr. Harfan, and Mr. Bakri, awaits ten students as required by law.
+In 1974, SD Muhammadiyah Gantong, taught by Muslimah Harfan, and Bakri, awaits ten students as required by law.
 The school is small and poor, resulting in not having a student for a long time.
 The first student is Lintang, a boy living in the coastal area whose father is a fisherman, leaving him unschooled.
-Soon, more join: Ikal, Mahar, Sahara, A Kiong, Borek, Kucai, Syahdan, and Trapan.
-With only nine students, the school loses hope, until the tenth student, Harun arrives.
-Five years later, the students have formed a strong bond.
-One day, they see a rainbow forming, and Muslimah dubs the students "Laskar Pelangi" ("The Rainbow Troops").
-Through the Islam sessions, Harfan teaches them various lessons of perseverance and humbleness.
-Zulkarnaen, Muhammadiyah's assistant, expresses doubt over the legacy of it after the students graduate sixth grade, but Harfan insists, stating it is the only school around that does not prioritize grades; such schools show more success rate in students.
+Soon, more join: Ikal, Mahar, Sahara, A Kiong, Borek, Kucai, Syahdan, Trapani, and Harun.
+One day five years later, they see a rainbow forming, and Muslimah dubs the students "Laskar Pelangi" ("The Rainbow Troops").
+As a Muslim school, Harfan teaches them perseverance and humbleness.
+Zulkarnaen, Muhammadiyah's assistant, expresses doubt over its legacy after the students are reaching their sixth grade, but Harfan says it is the only school around that does not prioritize grades; such schools show more success rate.

-Mr. Mahmud, a teacher at SD PN Timah, has unrequited love for Muslimah and frequently asks her to join his school while belittling her school; Muslimah always rejects this.
-However it is regulated that Muhammadiyah have their final exam at SD PN.
-During the succeeding holiday, the boys meet Flo, an SD PN student who gives Mahar one of her National Geographic collections featuring the Asmat tribe.
-Mahar, skillful in art, is assigned by Muslimah to form an idea for the Independence Day carnival competition, and he proposes an Asmat-style dance.
-They were initially laughed at, but later applauded and declared winner.
-Flo, with a thematic appreciation towards their dance, decides to join Muhammadiyah.
-Since then, the students' grades begin decreasing.
-Meanwhile, Bakri reveals to Muslimah and Harfan that he accepted an offer to teach at SD Negri Bangka.
-When they confront him, he belittles the school; Muslimah and Harfan take this as a godsent motivation to work harder.
+Mahmud, a teacher at SD PN Timah, has unrequited love for Muslimah and frequently asks her to join his school while belittling hers; Muslimah always rejects.
+During the after-exam holiday, the boys meet Flo, an SD PN student who gives Mahar one of her National Geographic collections featuring the Asmat people.
+Mahar, skillful in art, is assigned by Muslimah to form an idea for the Independence Day carnival competition, and he proposes an Asmat-style dance; they won first place.
+Flo decides to join Muhammadiyah, but she distract the students from grades.
+Meanwhile, Bakri reveals that he accepted an offer to teach at Bangka State School.